cytodata/awesome-cytodata/readme.md

 - [BioProfiling.jl](https://github.com/menchelab/BioProfiling.jl) - Toolkit for filtering and curation of morphological profiles in Julia.
 - [PyCytominer](https://github.com/cytomining/pycytominer) - Methods for image-based cell profiling in Python.
 - [ImJoy](https://imjoy.io) - A platform compiling tool for deep-learning based image analyses with a GUI.
+- [histoCAT](https://github.com/BodenmillerGroup/histoCAT) - Toolbox to extract quantitative phenotypic descriptors and contextual information for histology and multiplex imaging.

 ## Publications